Kraken-CI/website/docs/entities.md

 `Stage` linking is defined by parents property in a `stage`. `Parameters` can be used to differentiate and parametrize `jobs`;
 their values can be provided by user while starting a `stage` manually otherwise default values are used.
-`Configs` allow defining set of key-value pairs that statically define set of tests variants for execution.
+`Configs` allow for defining set of key-value pairs that statically define set of tests variants for execution.
 `Notifications` can be used to inform users about `stage` result.
 There are several media available like email or Slack.
 `Timeout` limits the time of whole `stage` executions.
 These assure us that the `stage` will be terminated if something really bad is happening in `jobs` execution (e.g. they are hanging the machines).